casdoor/casdoor-website/docs/user/overview.md

 - `Ranking`
 - `IsDefaultAvatar`
 - `IsOnline`
-- `IsAdmin` Is the user the admin of his organization
+- `IsAdmin`: Indicates whether the user is an admin of their organization
-- `IsGlobalAdmin` Does the user have the permission to manage the Casdoor
+- `IsGlobalAdmin`: Indicates whether the user has permission to manage the Casdoor
 - `IsForbidden`
 - `IsDeleted`
 - `SignupApplication`